Skip to main content

 Restrictions to your baby’s growth

 Your baby may be small because they are not growing as well as they should.
-This is called 'growth restricted'.
+This is called being 'small for gestational age'.

-There are a number of reasons why your baby may be growth restricted, for example:
+There are a number of reasons why your baby may be small.

-• your placenta isn’t working as it should - this may be due to high blood pressure or preeclampsia.
-Smoking and using drugs can also affect how healthy your placenta is
+• your placenta is not working as it should - this may due to smoking, drugs, high blood pressure or pre-eclampsia

-• an infection during your pregnancy has affected your baby
+• you have an infection during your pregnancy

-• your baby has another genetic or health problem causing them to be small and affecting their growth
+• your baby has a genetic or health problem

-If your baby has growth restriction, there is an increased risk of stillbirth.
+If your baby is small, they will need to be monitored more.
+This is because there is an increased risk of stillbirth.

-Your baby's delivery date will depend on their growth and scan measurements, if they are being monitored by your healthcare team.
+Your baby's delivery date will depend on their growth and scan measurements.

-If your baby is growing and the Doppler scan is normal, it is best to plan for delivery after 37 weeks.
+If your baby is growing and the Doppler scans are normal, you can plan for delivery after 37 weeks of pregnancy.
 If there are no other complications, you may be able to have a vaginal birth.

-You may need to give birth early if your healthcare team feel that your baby would be put at risk by carrying them to full term.
-In this case, you may be offered a course of steroid injections during your pregnancy.
+If your baby's growth slows down or the Doppler scans are not normal, you may need to give birth early.
+This may happen if your healthcare team feel that carrying your baby to full term will put them at risk.
+You may be offered a course of steroid injections before 34 weeks of pregnancy.
 This is to help your baby’s lungs after birth.

 Slaintecare logo